podium-lib/podium-lib.github.io/docs/api/getting_started.md

  * To write a Layout server with Hapi; please see [@podium/hapi-layout]
  * To write a Podlet server with Fastify; please see [@podium/fastify-podlet]

-Example of setting up a Podlet server in all http framworks supported and endorsed by the Podium team:
+Example of setting up a Podlet server in all HTTP framworks supported and endorsed by the Podium team:

 <!--DOCUSAURUS_CODE_TABS-->